elphinhote/superquiz/readme.md

 Acceptance Criteria

-GIVEN I am taking a code quiz
+ I am taking a code quiz

-THEN a timer starts and I am presented with 5 JavaScript related questions
+A timer starts and I am presented with 5 JavaScript related questions

-WHEN I answer a question, I press a radio button corresponding to the answer from the multiple choices
+I answer a question, I press a radio button corresponding to the answer from the multiple choices

-WHEN the questions are all answered, I submit them all together for a score.
+The questions are all answered, I submit them all together for a score.

-WHEN all questions are answered or the timer reaches 0
+THe questions are answered or the timer reaches 0

-THEN the game is quiz over